laristra/documentation/index.md

     >>>>>>> 9d7863ddb992bc06aa9d243225ff875e7c15b3f8`

-To resolve, choose which of the two options to delete and keep the other, using git commit and git push.
+To resolve, choose which of the two options to delete and keep the other, using `git commit` and `git push`.

 ## Pydoc
 Pydoc creates documentation for python files.
 To generate documentation for a python file from Terminal, navigate to the directory with the file (using the cd command).
 Then type in pydoc -w <file>.
 Make sure to leave .py off the file.
 For example, to find the mytan.py file, I would type `pydoc -w mytan`.
 To see the documentation in Terminal, type pydoc <file>, which would be `pydoc mytan` in the case of the example.
 To show the documentation on a webpage. type in `pydoc -p 0`.
 Copy and paste the link it generates into a browser search window.